 Industrial monitoring staff collect samples from the sanitary/storm systems and analyze them based on parameters set out by City bylaws.
 These samples may include effluent (wastewater), surface water, storm runoff, soil and air.
-The data collected will help City of Airdrie staff will work together with local businesses and institutions to understand what course of action can be taken to improve wastewater treatment, minimize the impact to infrastructure, and improve environmental protection practices.
+The data collected will help City of Airdrie staff work together with local businesses and institutions to understand what course of action can be taken to improve wastewater treatment, minimize the impact to infrastructure, and improve environmental protection practices.

 Early 2015, the City of Airdrie began monitoring the sanitary sewer discharge, also known as effluent, that is released by all industrial, commercial, and institutional premises.
 Effluent is made up of many substances that contribute to its strength.
-Effluent strength must not exceed concentrations of restricted substances and must not contain prohibited substances as outlined in the Sanitary Sewer Service Bylaw.
+Effluent strength must not exceed concentrations of restricted substances and must not contain prohibited substances as outlined in the Sewer Bylaw.

-The City of Airdrie is working with all industrial, commercial, and institutional customers to inform them of best management practices that they can implement to prevent over strength effluent from entering the sanitary system.
+The City of Airdrie is working with all industrial, commercial, and institutional customers to inform them of best management practices they can implement to prevent over strength effluent from entering the sanitary system.

 All monitoring is done in order to ensure the wastewater being released meets the requirements of the Sewer Bylaw.